Trigger warning for readers struggling with overexercise or orthorexia. Please be mindful and cautious about how the discussion below may affect you.

 It is imperative to keep in mind that the much-publicized U.S. obesity crisis has risen to the forefront of national attention only since the late ‘90s, after the NIH changed the standard for what constitutes overweight and obesity.
 Using data gathered from 1976-1980 and comparing it to data from 1999-2002, the CDC reported that obesity doubled from 15 to 31 percent between 1980 and 2002 (CDC, 2007).
 It is unclear whether the data was compared using the same standard for determining “obesity,” since the criteria for fitting into this category changed in 1998 to include many more people that were previously considered merely “overweight.”
 Though obesity remains at the forefront of national health concerns and media discourse of Americans’ health, the rate of obesity hasn’t changed in a decade.
 It plateaued since the most recent CDC report, with no change between 2003 and 2006, when the most recent national data was gathered (Heimpel, 2009; CDC, 2007).

 With so much evidence showing that our obsession with body fat is missing the mark for health and well-being of all sorts, I argue that we need to do away with the title “obesity crisis” all together.
-This crisis isn’t about too many people meeting an arbitrary standard of body fat, this crisis is about poor health due to unhealthy choices defined most prominently by inactivity and poor diet.
-Measuring health according to activity level is the most promising step for getting an accurate gauge of true wellness.
+This crisis isn’t about too many people meeting an arbitrary standard of body fat, this crisis is about poor health, which is often exacerbated by inactivity and poor diet.
+People can take their own physical power back by measuring their physical health according to how they feel and what their bodies can do, rather than simply measuring their weight or size.
 But FIRST, we must focus on getting rid of barriers like “feeling too fat to exercise” and not knowing if you can be successful in order to make way for real success!
 Next Up — Healthy Redefined Part 2: Forget Fat and Get Fit!

 Need more help developing body image resilience that can help you overcome your self-consciousness and be more powerful than ever before?
 Learn how to recognize harmful ideals, redefine beauty and health, and resist what holds you back from happiness, health, and real empowerment with the Beauty Redefined Body Image Program for girls and women 14+.
 It is an online, anonymous therapeutic tool that can change your life, designed by Lexie & Lindsay Kite, with PhDs in body image and media.